Skip to content

 No repository permissions are needed — the token is only used for Copilot inference.

-The token is stored as the GITHUB_TOKEN pipeline variable on your Azure DevOps build definition (set by ado-aw configure).
+The token is stored as the GITHUB_TOKEN pipeline variable on your Azure DevOps build definition (set by ado-aw secrets set GITHUB_TOKEN).
 It is never exposed to the agent — only the pipeline runtime uses it.